 Every Sunday lunch, my little boy E. and I go to my mother’s house, which is a 5-minute walk from our home.
 Wearing a nice blouse or a new pair of trousers, to honor our host, we head out.
-Mamma likes that kind of stuff, she also loves it when E.’s hair is combed with a tidy part on the side.
-A rare image, E. defines tousled.
+Mamma appreciates us wearing our Sunday best.
+She also loves it when E's hair is combed with a tidy part on the side.
+A rare image, E defines tousled.
 We breathe in the morning air and take a nice stroll to our favorite cafe, buy the paper, chat with people from our neighborhood.
 A Sunday ritual.
-We may go to Mass if we feel inspired, otherwise we head straight for the pasticceria (pastry shop) and pick up a tray of assorted bigné, cannoli, sfogliatelle, éclairs etc. sold by weight and wrapped in gift paper, tied with curly ribbons.
+We may go to Mass, otherwise we head straight for the pasticceria (pastry shop) and pick up a tray of assorted bigné, cannoli, sfogliatelle, éclairs and other pastries sold by weight and wrapped in gift paper, tied with curly ribbons.

 We always arrive early, at my mother’s house.
 That too is part of a Sunday habit.
 All members of the family each chip in with the housework, helping in the kitchen, airing out the bedrooms, watering the flowers on the terrace.
 Every time I walk in the house where I have been raised, I am immediately overcome with a warm, reassuring feeling.
 Back to the womb.
 The aroma of my mother’s cooking returns me to all my childhood memories.
 The incidental music of the TV broadcasting the usual Sunday shows, the smell of fresh flowers.
 My mother’s books, her dust, her Persian rugs.
 The chandeliers, the framed black and white photographs, the Steinway grand piano.
 It’s all there, unchanged, thank God.